material-components/material-components-flutter/docs/components/menus.md

 &nbsp;         | Property
 -------------- | ------------------------
- | Use the `PopupMenuButton` widget.
+Adding selection state attributes | Use the `PopupMenuButton` widget.
 Within this widget use `itemBuilder`.
 Within the list of itemBuilder add a `CheckedPopupMenuItem`.

 ## Types